National Assembly · Afternoon Sitting

 We will start with the Business Laws (Amendment) Bill (National Assembly Bill No.49 of 2024) .
 Chairperson.

-Hon.
-Farah Maalim (Dadaab, WDM)
+Farah Maalim

 Hon.
 Temporary Speaker, I beg to report that the Committee of the whole House has considered the Business Laws (Amendment) Bill (National Assembly Bill No.49 of 2024) and its approval thereof with amendments.